abhilash1910/ISO-WG21-Sofia-Trip-Report/NVIDIA 2025-06 ISO C++ Trip Report.md

 <img src = "imgs/wg21.jpg" />

-The six-day (16th - 21st June) C++ standards meeting was hosted by Chaos and C++ Alliance with about 200 attendees (two-thirds in-person, one-third remote via Zoom) representing nearly 30 nations.
+The six-day (16th - 21st June) C++ standards meeting was hosted by Chaos and C++ Alliance at the Grand Millenium (Sofia) with about 200 attendees (two-thirds in-person, one-third remote via Zoom) representing nearly 30 nations.
 The meeting welcomed 25 new first-time guest attendees (mostly in-person) plus additional new official national body representatives.
 The sessions started off with the initial Plenary guidelines on 16th and ended with the final Plenary voting polls for Core and Library at 21st.

 ## Reflection